 After some long reflections just after the frustrating experience with nix

-wanted to rethink why it was that I was attracted to nix
+, I wanted to rethink why it was that I was

-system management experience, I don’t think NixOS is actually the distribution
+management experience, I don’t think NixOS is actually the distribution for me.

 What I really want out of nix